simaon78i/Markov-chain/README.md

 ## Contact

-For any inquiries or feedback, please reach out to simaon78ifrac@gmail.com.
+For more information or to contribute, please contact Shimon Ifrach at https://www.linkedin.com/in/shimon-ifrach-a022b5215/.

 Thank you for exploring the NLP with Markov Chain Model project.
 We hope you find these programs educational and engaging!